Fairline: History

-The airline was established in 2003 and started operations in January 2004.
-It ceased operations in June 2004 when its parent company Fairline Aviation was declared bankrupt on June 9, 2004 by a court in Graz.
+The airline was established in 2003 out of Teamline Air assets and started operations in January 2004 with Saab 340 twin-turboprop regional airliners.
+It ceased operations in the month of June of that same year after its parent company Fairline Aviation was declared bankrupt on June 9, 2004 by a court in Graz.

 Destinations

 Fairline operated the following scheduled services from Graz and Linz: